If you’re considering upgrading your design software you’re probably wondering, Photoshop VS Canva Pro – which option is best for me?

 Canva is definitely the simpler program to pick up and use with no prior design program experience.
-Photoshop, on the other hand, can be overwhelming because of all of the features and tools available.
+On the other hand, Photoshop can be overwhelming because of all of the features and tools available.

 This is the main selling point for Canva.

 However, I found Canva surprisingly clunky when it came to saving custom design templates, and there are minimal options for text effects which results in needing to use tedious workarounds.

 You also need the Pro option if you want to auto-resize your canvas/designs.

 Once you get over the learning curve, Photoshop is actually easier to use when it comes to creating your own vision.